In order to be able to create a valid Power of Attorney a person must have mental capacity. What happens when it is too late?

 The person has to be certified by a medical practitioner as being incapable of managing his or her own affairs and there is a set form that has to be completed.
 The intended Deputy then has to complete yet more forms and supply details of the person’s assets.
 The application is then made to the Court and notice of the application is served on the person and certain other people.

-The process is not complex, but highly procedural.
 The right forms have to be completed and served at the correct time.
-Thirsk Winton LLP have the expertise and experience to help you with this, and indeed if no one is prepared to make the application, one of our notaries will undertake the task.
+Thirsk Winton LLP have the expertise and experience to help you with this, and indeed if no one is prepared to make the application, one of our lawyers will undertake the task.

 Once the Order has been issued, confirmed and one month has elapsed, it takes effect and acts very much in the same manner as a registered Power of Attorney.
 Third parties such as banks and company registrars may now deal with the Deputy instead of the incapable person.